WokLibCodeClub/LetterA/Step8-textboxes/README.md

 screen.draw.textbox('A', abox, color='red')
 screen.draw.rect(abox, color='red')
 ```
+The first statement draws the letter A in a red colour inside the rectangle called abox, and the second statement draws the outline of the rectangle abox, also in red.
+Since we haven't changed the coordinates of abox both the letter A and the red outline will be drawn in exactly the same place.

 Changing your rectangles to textboxes
 ------------------------------------

 You can now make some small adjustments to your code from step 7 to change your rectangles into text boxes.
-All you have to do is change the ```screen.draw.rect``` commands to ```screen.draw.textbox``` and add the text which you want display in each box as the first parameter inside the brackets.
+All you have to do is change the ```screen.draw.rect``` commands to ```screen.draw.textbox``` and add the text which you want display in each rectangle as the first parameter inside the brackets.

 If you want to make the displayed text bigger or smaller you can do this by changing the size of the rectangles, which you do in the line of code where you created (or *declared*) the rectangle variables.